-Our collaborator Victory Endurance tells us this time what are the most common mistakes that an athlete makes in his diet.
+Our collaborator Victory Endurance This time he tells us what are the most common mistakes an athlete makes in their diet.

-You can be a good runner with a poor diet, but you can definitely become an excellent runner if your diet is of good quality.
+You can be a good runner with a poor diet, but you can certainly become an excellent runner if your diet is of good quality.

-Train hard and eat with intelligence and you will get the results you are looking for.
-Here I expose the most common mistakes of runners when feeding.
+Train hard and eat smart and you will get the results you want.
+Here I expose the most common mistakes of runners when it comes to eating.

 1.- You do not recognize the importance of nutrition

-Too many athletes on all those who run that they completely neglect the feeding, And this is not bad if you just want to run from time to time, without marking time, without improving, and also regardless of the impact this has on your health.
-But if your goal is to be faster, more agile, improve race times, improve resistance, and also take care of your health so that later you can keep running, then nutrition is the missing ingredient in your broker pack.
+Too many athletes on all those who run that they completely neglect the feeding, And this is not bad if you only want to run once in a while, without marking time, without improving, and also without caring about the impact this has on your health.
+But if your goal is to be faster, more agile, improve race times, improve endurance, and also take care of your health so that later you can continue running, then nutrition is the missing ingredient in your runner pack.

-In every athlete, the needs for both energy and nutrients increase, and the good choice of the food you consume is vital to continue maintaining a quality fuel and so that physical exhaustion does not pose any health problem.
+In every athlete, the needs for both energy and nutrients increase, and the good choice of the foods you eat is vital to continue maintaining quality fuel and so that physical wear and tear does not pose any health problem.

 2.- Drinking alcohol